ltwlf/microsoft-teams-training/docs/bot-lab-1.md

     ![Screenshot bot emulator](./images/bot-emulator-1.PNG)

 Our Bot inherits from **AvtivityHandler**.
 There is also a special **[TeamsActivityHandler](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/bot-basics?tabs=csharp)** which helps to handle some Teams specific events.
-However, for our lab we can just use the default AvtivityHandler.
+However, for our lab we can just use the default ActivityHandler.

 ### Message Flow
 ![Screenshot bot message flow](./images/bot-builder-activity.png)